-The frontend has a right-side panel with two tabs: Workspace and Browser.
-Browser renders preview URLs inside an iframe.
-When you call preview_serve, the frontend automatically opens a Browser tab loading that URL.
+The frontend has a right-side panel with three tabs: Files, Preview, and Jobs.
+The Preview tab renders preview URLs inside an iframe.
+When you call preview_serve, the frontend automatically opens a Preview tab loading that URL.

 Key facts:

-preview_serve call creates one Browser tabhttps://<host>/preview/{id}/The user's browser CANNOT access localhost or 127.0.0.1.
+preview_serve call creates one Preview tabhttps://<host>/preview/{id}/The user's browser CANNOT access localhost or 127.0.0.1.
 These addresses point to the server container, not the user's machine.
 The preview architecture uses a reverse proxy:

 User's Browser → https://<host>/preview/{id}/path → (reverse proxy) → 127.0.0.1:{port}/path